SurveyMonkey/public_api_docs/includes/_responses.md

 total_time_units | Unit of time for total_time_min and total_time_max: `second`, `minute`, or `hour` | String-ENUM
 sort_order | Sort order: `ASC` or `DESC` | String-ENUM
 sort_by | Field used to sort returned responses: `date_modified` | String-ENUM
+page_ids | List of survey pages to filter on.
+Returns all pages if not provided | Commas Seperated Strings question_ids | List of survey questions to filter on.
+Returns all questions if not provided | Commas Seperated Strings

 ####Responses List Resource